-They must be nominated by an organization that is member of the Anna Lindh Euro-Mediterranean Foundation for the Dialogue between Cultures or by another youth organisation actively interested in Euro-Mediterranean intercultural dialogue, active in cooperation activities in South East Europe or in both.
-Applications are welcome from the 48 states signatory of the European Cultural Convention and from the 10 "Meda" countries signatories of the Barcelona Declaration2.
+They must be nominated by an organization that is member of the Anna Lindh Euro-Mediterranean Foundation for the Dialogue between Cultures or by another youth organisation actively interested in Euro-Mediterranean intercultural dialogue.
+Applications are welcome from the 48 states signatory of the European Cultural Convention and from the 10 "MEDA" countries signatories of the Barcelona Declaration.

-There will be 30 participants selected.
-In the selection committee will seek a balance of sexes, as well as of participants from European and "Mediterranean" countries.
-For European countries, applications from people from or working with South Eastern Europe3 are especially welcome.
+There will be 34 participants selected.
+During the selection, the committee will seek a balance of sexes, as well as of participants from European and "Mediterranean" countries.

-The support letter of the sending organisation/institution should be uploaded on the above mentioned link, or sent by fax (+ 36 1 438 10 76).
+The support letter of the sending organisation/institution should be uploaded on the above mentioned link, or sent by fax $(+36\ 1\ 212\ 40\ 76)$ .

-Deadline for applications: 8 March 2007
+Deadline for applications: 10 September 2008.